sourav3688/angular5demo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0.

+## Install dependencies

+Run `npm install` from inside of the folder.

 ## Start server

 Run `npm start` for a start server. once it is ready navigate to `http://localhost:4200/`.